 Expenditure incurred during exploration and the early stages of evaluation of new areas of interest is written off as incurred.
-Exploration expenses incurred after the early stages where the areas of interest are prospective is capitalised.

 Costs of acquisition of exploration areas of interest are carried forward where right of tenure of the area of interest is current and they are expected to be recouped through sale or successful development and exploitation of the area of interest or, where exploration and evaluation activities in the area of interest have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves.